Church of God of Prophecy: Early history

-In August 1886, Elder Richard Spurling (1810–1891), an ordained Baptist minister, associated with the Latter Rain movement, rejected the dominant Landmark Baptist views of the church, which he believed were too credal and exclusive.
-With seven members from Holly Springs and Pleasant Hill Missionary Baptist Churches in Monroe County, Tennessee, and Cherokee County, North Carolina, he organized the Christian Union.
+In August 1886, Elder Richard Spurling (1810-1891), an ordained Baptist minister associated with the Latter Rain movement, rejected the dominant Landmark Baptist views of the Church, which he believed were too credal and exclusive.
+With seven members from Holly Springs and Pleasant Hill Missionary Baptist churches in Monroe County, Tennessee, and Cherokee County, North Carolina, he organized the Christian Union.
 These Christians hoped to free themselves from man-made creeds and unite on the principles of the New Testament.
-In September 1886, Spurling's son, Richard Green Spurling (1857–1935), was ordained as pastor of the Christian Union congregation.
+In September 1886, Spurling's son, Richard G. Spurling Jr (1857-1935), was ordained as pastor of the Christian Union congregation.
 He also formed two other congregations.
-The father and son shared a vision to restore the church.
+The father and son shared a vision to restore the Church.

 Around 1895, a revival under the preaching of B. H. Irwin swept into the area.
 Richard G. Spurling accepted Irwin's teachings on holiness, but was wary of the extreme direction in which he felt the movement was headed.
-But the revival was effective in moving Spurling's group away from the general faith and practice of Baptists and toward that of the Holiness Movement.
+The Shearer Schoolhouse Revival of 1896 helped to move Spurling's group away from the general faith and practice of Baptists and toward that of the Holiness Movement.
 In 1902, R. G. Spurling influenced a Holiness group led by W. F. Bryant to form the Holiness Church at Camp Creek, North Carolina.
 Spurling was elected pastor and Bryant was ordained as a deacon.
-The next year brought into the Church an energetic and powerful leader, Ambrose Jessup Tomlinson or A. J. Tomlinson.
+The next year brought into the Church an energetic and powerful leader, Ambrose Jessup Tomlinson, or A. J. Tomlinson.
 Tomlinson, a former Quaker, who experienced an inner change of regeneration and sanctification, came in 1899 to the Appalachian region as a missionary.
 He became acquainted with Spurling and Bryant and caught Spurling's vision of the restoration of the Church.
 He united with the Church at Camp Creek on June 13, 1903, and soon became the acknowledged leader.